erikpoort/react-native-accengage/README.md

 /**
 * Get Inbox Messages
-* Returns an array of Messages.
+* Returns an array of a maximum of 20 Messages.
 * @param object
 */
 Accengage.getInboxMessages();